lawerth/Arox-Bot/README.md

     </p>
 </div>

 #### ⚠️ This project represents the legacy source of the **Arox** Discord bot.
-This infrastructure was once actively used but is no longer maintained.
+This source was once actively used but is no longer maintained.
 The project is developed using the [aoi.js](https://aoi.js.org/) library and provides a comprehensive virtual economy system.

 # 🚀 Features
 - **Economy System**: Balance management, daily rewards, banking operations, transfers, and leaderboards